 Jury Duty Leave

-Under New York Labor Law of 2021, an employer who employs more than 10 employees must pay first $40 of the employees regular daily wages for the first 3 days of jury service.
+Under the New York Labor Law of 2022, an employer who employs more than 10 employees must pay the first $40 of the employee’s regular daily wages for the first 3 days of jury service.
 In all the other instances, the employer is not required to pay an employee for the time spent serving on a jury.

 According to the New York Judiciary Code 519, an employer may not penalize or discharge an employee who is summoned to serve as a juror provided he/she notifies the employer prior to the commencement of the term of service.

 Under the New York State labor laws, employers are not required to provide separating employees with severance pay.
-A severance pay is the compensation that an employee receives when he/she is released from employment by the employer.
-If an employer chooses to severance payments or other benefits then it must comply with the terms of employment contract or policy.
+Severance pay is the compensation that an employee receives when he/she is released from employment by the employer.
+If an employer chooses to severance payments or other benefits then it must comply with the terms of the employment contract or policy.